 What does employment law cover?

 Representing clients on both sides of employment issues has given our team at Moody & Warner a comprehensive command of employment law and great skill in identifying creative solutions to our clients' situations.
 Our firm has been officially recognized as leaders in employment law each year since 2005 by "Chambers USA - America's Leading Lawyers for Business."
-Mr. Moody is a member of the Multi-Million Dollar Advocates Forum®, recognition of the outstanding results he has obtained for his clients.
+Mr. Moody is a member of the Multi-Million Dollar Advocates Forum®, which is recognition of the outstanding results he has obtained for his clients.
 Both Mr. Moody and Ms. Warner are listed as

 If you are facing an employment or workplace situation which you have been unable to resolve, schedule a consultation with an experienced Los Angeles employment lawyer.
 There are many laws that dictate acceptable conduct in work environments in order to protect employees from unjust treatment, and sometimes it takes a legal professional to make sense of these laws.
 The legal team at Moody & Warner has decades of experience representing clients on such issues and can offer a prompt evaluation of your case and your best course of action.
 There are few circumstances where advice regarding employer rights and responsibilities, or representation in the face of accusations of wrongdoing, would be of little value to a company.

 Experienced Legal Assistance with Los Angeles Workplace Issues

 The subject of employee rights covers a wide range of issues in the workplace, such as

 wage & hour claims.
 Employment discrimination is prohibited by both federal and state laws, and California is known for its broad, pro-employee laws.
 Employment discrimination can take the form of any of the following:

 If left untouched and unreported, employment discrimination can escalate into sexual harassment.
 Employment law also applies to all stages of the hiring and employment process and even